Samora Machel: Funeral and burial

 Machel's state funeral was held in Maputo on 28 October 1986.
-It was attended by numerous political leaders and other notable people from Africa and elsewhere, including Dr. Robert Mugabe of Zimbabwe, Dr. Kenneth Kaunda of Zambia, Julius Nyerere of Tanzania, King Moshoeshoe II of Lesotho, Daniel arap Moi of Kenya and Yasser Arafat of Palestinian State.
+It was attended by numerous political leaders and other notable people from Africa and elsewhere, including Dr. Robert Mugabe of Zimbabwe, Dr. Kenneth Kaunda of Zambia, Dr. Julius Nyerere of Tanzania, King Moshoeshoe II of Lesotho, Dr. Daniel arap Moi of Kenya and Dr. Yasser Arafat of Palestinian State.
 Also present were the ANC leader Oliver Tambo, the U.S. President's daughter Maureen Reagan, the First Deputy Prime Minister of the Soviet Union Heidar Aliyev, and the civil rights leader, Jesse Jackson.

 At the funeral, the acting leader of Frelimo, Marcelino dos Santos, said in a speech: "The shock of your journey from which there is no return still shudders through the body of the entire nation.
 You fell in the struggle against apartheid… You understood apartheid as a problem for all humanity."

 Samora Machel was buried in a star-shaped crypt at Mozambican Heroes' Square, a traffic junction in Maputo.